fengkehh/blog-source/content/about.md

 2. Highlight interesting subtleties.
 3. Showcase my abilities to potential employers ;).

 I hope you find my blog interesting.
-If you believe you have spotted a mistake or something due for a second look please feel free to join the fray using disqus or email me.
+If you believe you have spotted something due for a second look please feel free to join the fray using Disqus.
 Thanks for reading!